 Voluntary liquidation is also available to a corporate person if it is a 'going concern' and has no debt / is able to show that it can repay its debt in full from the proceeds of the assets sold in voluntary liquidation.
-The prior approval of two-thirds of its members and two-thirds (in value), of its creditors is also required.
+The prior approval of twothirds of its members and two-thirds (in value), of its creditors is also required.
 As is the case with the regular liquidation procedure, the liquidator is to make an application to the NCLT in the place where the affairs of the corporate person have been completely wound up and the NCLT will pass an order stating that the corporate debtor shall stand dissolved from the date of such order.

-O2 Debt Recovery Tribunal ("DRT") and Debt Recovery Appellate Tribunal ("DRAT"):
+03 Debt Recovery Tribunal ("DRT") and Debt Recovery Appellate Tribunal ("DRAT")

-Recovery actions by Banks and Financial Institutions:
+Recovery actions by Banks and Financial Institutions

-The DRT and DRAT have been constituted under the provisions of the Recovery of Debts Due to Banks and Financial Institutions Act, 1993 ("RDDBFI Act"), for establishment of Tribunals for expeditious adjudication and recovery of debts due to Banks and Financial Institutions and for matters connected therewith.
+The DRT and DRAT have been constituted under the provisions of the Recovery of Debts and Bankruptcy Act, 1993("RDB Act"), for establishment of Tribunals for expeditious adjudication and recovery of debts due to Banks and Financial Institutions and for matters connected therewith.
 There are 39 DRT's and 5 DRAT's functioning in India.